Google Translate Button

 • You are unwilling to repent.

-• You should not simply leave a church without first seeking counsel from your elders.
-Allow them to shepherd your heart, reconcile with you or help you to reconcile with someone else, and help you find another church where you can be edified.
+• You should not leave a church without first seeking counsel from your elders.
+Allow them to shepherd your heart, reconcile with you, help you to reconcile with someone else, and/or assist you in finding another church where you can be edified.

-• If you have to leave your church, always leave on a positive note and do not allow it to become a habit.
-If possible, don’t leave ministries vacant.
+• When necessary, leave on a positive note, and do not allow it to become a habit.
+If possible, don’t leave ministry positions vacant.

 Conclusion